 Derek is currently studying towards a Masters majoring in religion at Harvard; previously he studied at MIT, Singularity University and first studied finance, environmental science and architecture as an undergraduate at Victoria University of Wellington, New Zealand.
 Derek was appointed the Social Innovator in Residence at Wharton at University of Pennsylvania and is an aspiring civilian astronaut signed up with Virgin Galactic.

-Jade and Jay are a passionate young couple who have been part of the Hulbert House team since early 2017.
-Both will tell you that they have a passion for hosting and for making people feel welcomed, cared for and that they believe in leaving people in a better place than when they found them.
-With over 35 years experience between them in hospitality and tourism throughout the UK, Australia and New Zealand they both truly believe that people crave genuine and authentic connections with one another- and that the health and wellbeing of their team will help determine the experience their guests will receive.
-This is evident in the fact that Hulbert House now proudly sits as the number 1 hotel in Queenstown (as voted by guests), out of 64 other properties, and has also just celebrated the Word Travel Award for New Zealand's Leading Lodge for 2020.
+Jade and Jay are managers at Hulbert House.
+They are a passionate young couple who have been a part of the Hulbert House team since early 2017.
+Both will tell you that they have a passion for hosting and making people feel welcomed, cared for and that they believe in leaving people in a better place than when they found them.
+With over 35 years experience between them in hospitality and tourism throughout the UK, Australia and New Zealand they both believe that people crave genuine and authentic connections with one another - and that the health and wellbeing of their team will help determine the experience of their guests.
+This is evident in the fact that Hulbert House now proudly sits as the number 1 hotel in Queenstown (as voted by guests), out of 64 other properties, and has also just celebrated the Word Travel Award for New Zealand's Leading Lodge for 2022.
 Outside of Hulbert House Jade and Jay love all things adventure and both put a high value on new experiences.
 Jay plays competitive Badminton having represented Otago, Jade enjoys running having completed her first 10km last year, and they can both be found skiing or snowboarding the mountains in winter.
-Jade studied at the University of Waikato and has a BCS majoring in Public relations and Marketing, and Jay studied at Staffordshire University and holds a BSC in Business Management.
+Jade studied at the University of Waikato and has a BCS majoring in Public Relations and Marketing, and Jay studied at Staffordshire University and holds a BSC in Business Management.

-Sahil provides an analysis of the investment function of the business.
-He monitors the performance of investments, investment costs, and implementation of investment strategy.
-Still/Efu is involved in a wide range of investing activities and Sahil works closely with the GM – Investments to identify and analyze new opportunities to make investments and/or acquisitions.
-Sahil aids in overseeing the firm's operations and maintains a professional relationship with investment agencies and stakeholders.
+Sahil is the investment analyst at STILL.
+He monitors the performance of investments, investment costs and implementation of investment strategy.
+STILL is involved in a wide range of investing activities and Sahil works closely with the GM – Investments to identify and analyse new opportunities to make investments and/or acquisitions.
+Sahil aids in overseeing STILL’s operations and maintains a professional relationship with investment agencies and stakeholders.
 He represents the company and its interest at subsidiaries and often extends his function to them.

 Mitchell leads Mergers & Acquisitions at STILL.
 He is responsible for sourcing, executing and supporting the growing number of businesses within the STILL 100 programme, which will see STILL acquire, start or support 100 companies, projects or non-profit activities in New Zealand over the next decade.